LZG International Inc, dba FatBrain AI ($LZGI), Announces Fiscal Full-Year 2023 Operational Highlights and Results with Record Revenues

 - Identified large pipeline of customers and accretive acquisitions.
 The company is in the process of signing and onboarding customers at a rapid rate.

-- Created and released new products for small and medium enterprises (SME) to protect, predict and increase cash flows allowing them to utilize peer intelligence and market date to bridge the technical divide.
-Provides Real-Time strategic cash management tools.
-Our products improve business decisions and strategies by using data analytics is essential to driving revenues.
+- Created and released new products for small and medium enterprises (SME) to protect, predict and increase cash flows allowing them to utilize peer intelligence and market data to bridge the technical divide, including Real-Time strategic cash management tools essential to driving revenues.

 - Improved intellectual property portfolio with filing for several patents covering its AI suite of products.
 The patents filed cover technologies for Peer Intelligence, Hierarchical AI and Private Data Models.